phamin2001/Machine-Learning/Evaluating_Classification_Models/README.md

 # Evaluating Classification Models

-This practice folder now contains two complementary notebooks: one focused on **classification model evaluation** and another that deepens your intuition for **k-means clustering**.
-Both notebooks include detailed commentary, helper functions, and reflection prompts so you can revisit the course material at your own pace.
+This practice folder now contains three complementary notebooks: two focused on **classification model evaluation** (including regularization) and another that deepens your intuition for **k-means clustering**.
+All notebooks include detailed commentary, helper functions, and reflection prompts so you can revisit the course material at your own pace.

 ## Contents
 - `Evaluating_Classification_Models.ipynb` — Classification workflow using the Wisconsin breast cancer dataset, covering KNN and SVM with extensive evaluation
 - `Evaluating_KMeans_Clustering.ipynb` — Guided exploration of k-means clustering, including silhouette analysis, metric comparisons, and edge cases for non-spherical data
+- `Regularization_in_Linear_Regression.ipynb` — Hands-on comparison of Ridge, Lasso, and Elastic Net regularization for linear regression using a synthetic, high-dimensional dataset
 - `README.md` — Documentation (this file)
 - `requirements.txt` — Python dependencies for running the notebooks